vassovass/Liquor-Licence-Site-v2/content/pages/homepage.md

 ## Services Overview Section

 ### Heading (H2)
-**Complete Liquor Licence Services in South Africa**
+**Complete Liquor Licence Services in Cape Town & Western Cape**

 ### Intro Paragraph
-From new applications to transfers, renewals, and everything in between - we handle all types of liquor licence applications with expertise and guaranteed results.
-Our services cover Cape Town and surrounding areas in the Western Cape.
+Whether you need a new liquor license in Cape Town CBD, a temporary liquor licence for a pop-up in Sea Point, or an event permit for a Constantia wine estate, we manage every step with precision.
+Our team covers the entire Western Cape, ensuring every suburb from Blouberg to Stellenbosch can trade legally.

 ### Service Grid (10 Services)

 #### 1. New Liquor Licence Application
 **Icon:** Document with checkmark
-**Description:** Apply for a new liquor licence in terms of section 36 of the Liquor Act.
-Perfect for restaurants, pubs, bottle stores, and other businesses.
+**Description:** Apply for a new liquor licence in Cape Town in terms of Section 36 of the Liquor Act.
+Ideal for launching restaurants, pubs, bottle stores, and wine bars across the City Bowl, Atlantic Seaboard, and suburbs.
 **Link:** [Learn More](/services/new-liquor-licence-application)
-**Keywords:** new liquor licence, section 36, liquor licence application
+**Keywords:** new liquor licence, new liquor license in Cape Town, section 36

 #### 2. Transfer of Liquor Licence
 **Icon:** Transfer arrows
-**Description:** Transfer an existing liquor licence when buying or selling a business (Section 65(1)).
-Fast, efficient, legally compliant.
+**Description:** Transfer an existing liquor licence in Cape Town when buying or selling a business (Section 65(1)).
+Perfect for bottle stores changing hands in Durbanville or city restaurants under new ownership.
 **Link:** [Learn More](/services/transfer-liquor-licence)
-**Keywords:** transfer liquor licence, section 65, licence transfer
+**Keywords:** transfer liquor licence, liquor license transfer Cape Town, section 65

 #### 3. Temporary Liquor Licence
 **Icon:** Clock/Calendar
-**Description:** Obtain a temporary liquor licence for short-term trading (Section 48(1)).
-Ideal for seasonal businesses.
+**Description:** Obtain a temporary liquor license in Cape Town for short-term trading (Section 48(1)).
+Ideal for seasonal beach bars in Blouberg, pop-ups in Woodstock, and summer markets in Hout Bay.
 **Link:** [Learn More](/services/temporary-liquor-licence)
-**Keywords:** temporary licence, section 48, short-term licence
+**Keywords:** temporary liquor licence, temporary liquor license in Cape Town, section 48

 #### 4. Event Liquor Licence
 **Icon:** Party/Event
-**Description:** Get an event liquor licence for weddings, festivals, corporate events, and special occasions (Section 48(4)).
+**Description:** Secure an event liquor licence in Cape Town for weddings, festivals, corporate events, and special occasions (Section 48(4)).
+We frequently assist Sea Point rooftops, Constantia wine estates, and Stellenbosch festivals.
 **Link:** [Learn More](/services/event-liquor-licence)
-**Keywords:** event licence, wedding licence, festival licence
+**Keywords:** event liquor licence Cape Town, wedding liquor license, festival licence

 #### 5. Alter Licensed Premises
 **Icon:** Building/Renovation
-**Description:** Get consent to alter, extend, or renovate your licensed premises (Section 53).
-Required for any structural changes.
+**Description:** Get consent to alter, extend, or renovate your licensed premises in Cape Town (Section 53).
+Essential when upgrading venues in the CBD, Atlantic Seaboard, or Northern Suburbs.
 **Link:** [Learn More](/services/alter-licensed-premises)
-**Keywords:** alter premises, section 53, renovation consent
+**Keywords:** alter licensed premises Cape Town, section 53, renovation consent

 #### 6. Extension of Trading Hours
 **Icon:** Clock
-**Description:** Apply to extend your trading hours beyond standard times (Section 59(4)).
-Increase revenue with extended hours.
+**Description:** Apply to extend your trading hours in Cape Town beyond standard times (Section 59(4)).
+Perfect for nightlife hotspots in Long Street, Camps Bay, and Observatory.
 **Link:** [Learn More](/services/extension-trading-hours)
-**Keywords:** trading hours, extended hours, section 59
+**Keywords:** extend trading hours Cape Town, section 59, late trading licence

 #### 7. Transfer Financial Interest
 **Icon:** Money/Handshake
-**Description:** Transfer financial interest in the business to which the licence relates (Section 51(2)).
-Partnership changes made easy.
+**Description:** Transfer financial interest in a Cape Town liquor business (Section 51(2)) when investors or partners change in areas like Woodstock, Claremont, or Somerset West.
 **Link:** [Learn More](/services/transfer-financial-interest)
-**Keywords:** financial interest, section 51, partnership change
+**Keywords:** transfer financial interest, Cape Town liquor licence, section 51

 #### 8. Store Liquor Application
 **Icon:** Warehouse
-**Description:** Apply for permission to store liquor at an alternative location (Section 57(1)).
-Expand your storage capacity legally.
+**Description:** Apply for permission to store liquor at an alternative location in Cape Town (Section 57(1)).
+Ideal for bottle stores needing additional storage in Montague Gardens or Paarden Eiland.
 **Link:** [Learn More](/services/store-liquor-application)
-**Keywords:** store liquor, section 57, storage permit
+**Keywords:** store liquor Cape Town, section 57, liquor storage permit

 #### 9. Removal of Licence
 **Icon:** Location pin
-**Description:** Apply to remove your licence to a new location (Section 66(2)).
-Relocate your business without losing your licence.
+**Description:** Apply to remove your liquor licence to a new Cape Town location (Section 66(2)).
+Relocate seamlessly between suburbs like Gardens, Rondebosch, and Bellville.
 **Link:** [Learn More](/services/removal-of-licence)
-**Keywords:** remove licence, relocation, section 66
+**Keywords:** remove liquor licence Cape Town, relocation licence, section 66

 #### 10. Consent to Conduct Business
 **Icon:** Document checkmark
-**Description:** Get consent to conduct business pending licence transfer (Section 65(3)).
-Continue trading during transfer process.
+**Description:** Get consent to conduct business in Cape Town pending licence transfer (Section 65(3)) so you can keep trading in suburbs like Claremont or Bellville while ownership changes finalize.
 **Link:** [Learn More](/services/consent-conduct-business)
-**Keywords:** conduct business, section 65, pending transfer
+**Keywords:** consent to conduct business Cape Town, section 65, liquor licence pending transfer

 ---